 - Inadequate sanitation practices result in the worst forms of water pollution.

 - A child dies every 15 seconds from contaminated water.

-- 15% of yearly child deaths are due to diarrea caused by poor water hygiene.
+- 15% of yearly child deaths are due to diarrhea caused by poor water hygiene.

-- 18% of the global population defecates in the open.
+- 18% of the global population releases their body waste in the open.

 - Every day, 2 million tonnes of sewage, agricultural and industrial waste is dumped into the world’s waters.